uw-pchem/uwpchem461/README.md

 of HCl, using a harmonic oscillator model (with anharmonic corrections) for the IR spectra.
 Following, the thermodynamic and statistical mechanical quantities of the HCl system are estimated.
 This estimated quantities of HCl are compared to that of DCl to determine the isotope effect between the systems.
-The analysis is demonstrated in.
 After reading the dataset, perform a baseline correction to clean and smoothen the baseline of the dataset.
 For such baseline correstion use the method called `uwpchem.Analyse.getbase()`.
 This procedure is demonstrated in the jupter notebook called "Demo.ipynb".

 ### Exp 1: Spectrometry and Chemical Kinetics
 This experiment estimates the rate constant for the product and intermediate species of penicillin hydrolysis.
 The reaction rate is first-order, thus fitting an exponential curve to the absorbance versus time data estimates the parameters of the initial concentration, final concentration and the rate constant.
-The fitting procedure is demonstrated in the jupyter notebook called "tutorial.ipynb".
+A fitting procedure is demonstrated in the jupyter notebook called "tutorial.ipynb".

 ### Exp 3: Heats of Combustion